 - Reduction to your body’s rheumatoid factors (can be monitored via blood tests)

-- Deformation of joints to decrease or stop in progression depending on response
+- Deformation of joints should decrease or stop their progression